waihankan/De-Anza-RMP/README.md

 I would like to express gratitude to the following people and organizations:

 - [Aung Bo Bo](https://github.com/aungbbo): For their invaluable ideas to the project.

-Please replace [Person or Organization Name](#) with the actual names and URLs (if available) of the people or organizations you want to acknowledge.